Phase retrieval with Bregman divergences and application to audio signal recovery: Related work

 where $ \mathcal S_\mathcal F$ is the set of signals whose DFT magnitude is $\mathbf{r}$ and $\mathcal S_0$ is the set of signals respecting an additional constraint (in optics, a typical constraint is that the signal is real-valued and nonnegative).
 They derive the following ADMM updates:

-The authors also note that when $\eta=1$, this algorithm is equivalent to the hybrid input-output algorithm, which is well-known in optics~\cite{fienup82}.
-In a similar fashion, Masuyama et al. \cite{masuyama18} use ADMM to tackle PR with STFT measurements (like in GLA) as a feasibility problem:
+The authors also note that for a penalty parameter $\rho=1$, this algorithm is equivalent to the hybrid input-output algorithm, which is well-known in optics~\cite{fienup82}.
+In a similar fashion, Masuyama et al. \cite{Masuyama2019} use ADMM to tackle PR with STFT measurements (like in GLA) as a feasibility problem: